Bushfire zones NSW

-Following what has been dubbed “Black Summer” in 2019 to 2020, it’s natural to be concerned about building in a bushfire zone.
+Following what has been dubbed “Black Summer” in 2019 to 2020, it’s natural to be concerned about building in bushfire zones in NSW.
 Australian bushfires are infamous for being catastrophic, widespread, and hard to contain.
 It’s a major concern for all Australians.

 Read on.
 Montgomery Homes is one of the only NSW home builders who will build in all six bushfire zones and with more than 30 years experience, we know how to build tough, fire resistant homes throughout New South Wales.
 We can help build a home that’s made to last.